chandanaubba/TEXT-SUMMARIZATION-TOOL/README.md

 ## Overview
 Neural style transfer is a technique that uses convolutional neural networks (CNNs) to transfer the style of one image to another.
 This is achieved by separating the content and style of two images and recombining them to create a new image.

-## Key Components
-- *Content Image*: The image that provides the content for the output image.
-- *Style Image*: The image that provides the style for the output image.
-- *Neural Network*: A CNN that extracts features from the content and style images.
-- *Loss Functions*: Two loss functions are used: content loss and style loss.
-Content loss measures the difference between the content image and the output image, while style loss measures the difference between the style image and the output image.

 ## Step-by-Step Guide
 1. *Load Images*: Load the content and style images.
 2. *Preprocess Images*: Preprocess the images by resizing, normalizing, and converting them to tensors.